The Clear Edge

 • Buyers describe exactly what they want (you build that, not your theory)

-• Pre-sell price = market-clearing price (no pricing guesswork)
+• Pre-sell price sets the market-clearing price (no pricing guesswork)

-• Building after validation = 92% success rate vs. 31% build-first approach
+• Building after validation drives a 92% success rate vs. 31% build-first approach

-• Pre-sold offers command 2x higher prices (scarcity + validation)
+• Pre-sold offers often command 2x higher prices (scarcity + validation)

-Compression Tactic 1: Pre-Sell to 10 People Before Building Anything
+Compression Tactic 1: Pre-Sell to 10 Qualified Buyers Before Building

 Start with conversations, not creation.
 Your goal: get 10 paying commitments before you’ve built a single module or created any deliverables.